Preparing Your Child for Kindergarten

 - Recognize the uppercase alphabet and be able to name the letters out of sequence, such as: B, D, X, K, J, M, O, etc.

 This list is from Stacey Kannenberg, author of Let's Get Ready for Kindergarten!
-Kannenberg also suggests that parents should give themselves the following homework, once school begins:
+But maybe even more important is the homework that parents should give themselves every day once school begins:

 Homework for Parents

 - Stop, Drop and Listen every day when you're reunited with your child.

 - Unload the backpack/homework folder with your kids daily.

 - Read with your kids every night for 15 minutes.

 - Ask open ended questions to help your kids communicate.